- Current Update, last updated Dec 8, 2013 07:41 HST:

-Background: The summit lava lake is within a ~160 m (520 ft) diameter cylindrical vent with nearly vertical sides inset within the east wall and floor of Halema`uma`u Crater.
+Background: The summit lava lake is within a nearly-cylindrical vent cavity with a diameter of ~160 m (520 ft) and nearly vertical sides inset within the east wall and floor of Halema`uma`u Crater.
 Its level has varied from about 25 m to more than 200 m (out of sight) below the floor of Halema`uma`u Crater.
 The vent has been mostly active since opening with a small explosive event on March 19, 2008.
 The surface level of the lava lake has remained mostly below the inner ledge (~31 m or 100 ft below the floor of Halema`uma`u Crater on October 29, 2012) and has risen above and flooded the ledge in October 2012 and January 2013 before receding to greater depths.
-The lake level responds to summit tilt changes with the lake receding during deflation and rising during inflation.
+The lake level responds to summit tilt changes with the lake generally receding during deflation and rising during inflation.

-Recent Observations at the middle east rift zone vents: There were no lava flows in Pu`u `O`o, but incandescence was visible overnight at spatter cones on the crater floor.
-The tiltmeter on the north flank of Pu`u `O`o cone recorded small variations probably related to rainfall, and did not obviously respond to the DI event that started yesterday.
-GPS receivers on the north rim and south base of Pu`u `O`o cone recorded no significant change over the past few weeks.
-The most recent (preliminary) sulfur dioxide emission rate measurement was 300 tonnes/day on April 26, 2013, from all east rift zone sources; these values have ranged between 150 and 450 t/d in 2013; measurements are made at a greater distance from the sources where the plume is more easily characterized.
+Recent Observations at the middle east rift zone vents: The tiltmeter at Pu`u `O`o cone recorded fluctuations over a decrease of -0.6 micoradians - a possible delayed response to the summit DI deflation.
+The most recent (preliminary) sulfur dioxide emission rate measurement was 300 tonnes/day on October 29, 2013, from all east rift zone sources; these values have ranged between 150 and 450 t/d since July 2012 and are made at a greater distance from the sources where the plume is more easily characterized.
+GPS receivers on the north rim and south flank of Pu`u `O`o cone recorded minor fluctuations over weak extension (about 1 cm over the past 3 months).

 Background: The eruption in Kilauea's middle east rift zone started with a fissure eruption on January 3, 1983, and continued with few interruptions at Pu`u `O`o Cone, or temporarily from vents within a few kilometers to the east or west.
 A fissure eruption on the upper east flank of Pu`u `O`o Cone on Sept.
 21, 2011, drained the lava lakes and fed a lava flow (Peace Day flow) that advanced southeast through the abandoned Royal Gardens subdivision to the ocean within Hawai`i Volcanoes National Park in early December 2011.
-Since late December 2011, the flows have remained intermittently active on the pali and the coastal plain and finally re-entered the ocean starting on November 24, 2012.
-The Kahauale`a flow, which started from the spatter cone/lava lake at the northeast edge of the Pu`u `o`o crater floor in mid-January, 2013, was dead by late April.
+The flows stalled and re-entered the ocean starting on November 24, 2012 until activity started to decline and the ocean entry ceased in August 20, 2013; the flow was dead by early November, 2013.
+The Kahauale`a flow, which started from the spatter cone/lava lake at the northeast edge of the Pu`u `O`o crater floor in mid-January, 2013, was dead by late April, but a new flow (informally called Kahauale`a 2) became active in the same general area in early May.
 In general, activity waxes with inflation and wanes with deflation.

 Hazard Summary: East rift vents and flow field - near-vent areas could erupt or collapse without warning with spatter and/or ash being wafted within the gas plume; potentially-lethal concentrations of sulfur dioxide gas may be present within 1 km downwind of vent areas.
-All recently active lava flows are within Hawai`i Volcanoes National Park, adjacent State land managed by the Department of Land and Natural Resources, and private property; the lava flows do not pose a hazard to any structures not already within the County-declared mandatory evacuation zone.
-Lava deltas, which can collapse into the ocean without warning, are extremely hazardous and should be avoided (see HAZARD ALERT above).
+Active lava flows within forest can produce methane blasts that propel rocks and other debris into the air.
+All recently active lava flows are within Hawai`i Volcanoes National Park and adjacent State land managed by the Department of Land and Natural Resources or the Office of Hawaiian Affairs; the lava flows do not pose an imminent hazard to any structures not already within the County-declared mandatory evacuation zone.
 Kilauea Crater - ash and Pele's hair can be carried several kilometers downwind; potentially-lethal concentrations of sulfur dioxide can be present within 1 km downwind.

 - Volcanic History Overview: Kilauea volcano is one of the most active and best studied volcanoes in the world and is renowned for the accessability of her eruptions.
 Throughout her history, Kilauea has erupted from three main areas, its summit and two rift zones.
 Kilauea currently has a summit caldera, but it may not always have been evident.
 Most eruptions are relatively gentle, sending lava flows downslope from fountains a few meters to a few hundred meters high.
 Over and over again these eruptions occur, gradually building up the volcano and giving it a gentle, shield-like form.
 Every few decades to centuries, however, powerful explosions spread ejecta across the landscape.
 Such explosions can be lethal, as the one in 1790 that killed scores of people in a war party near the summit of Kilauea.
 Such explosions can take place from either the summit or the upper rift zones.
 Kilauea has erupted more than 60 times in the past 150 years.
 The current eruption began in 1983.